NHLBI-MR/DLCC-website/docs/nhlbi2021.md

 ![L0 Intro](images/lectures/L0.png)

 **Why do we want to spend hours in learning deep learning (DL)?**
-I can articulate one reason: Deep Learning is a set of key technique which can be applied to many different fields, from mobile phone to medical imaging, from robotics to online shopping, from new drug discovery to genomics.
+I can articulate one reason: Deep Learning is a set of key technique which can be applied to many fields, from mobile phone to medical imaging, from robotics to online shopping, from new drug discovery to genomics.
 What is really amazing to me is that in this wave of technological revolution, the **same** set of technique, deep neural network, is solving many challenging problems which are drastically different.
 Yes, it is the same set of algorithms, software toolboxes and knowledge base are applied, reporting state-of-the-art performance.

 This makes learning deep learning rewardable, because you will master something which can be widely applied and mostly likely will stay that way in the decades to come.
 According to ARK's research, deep learning will add $30 trillion to the global equity market capitalization during the next 15-20 years*.
 No something which should be ignored!